react-static/react-static/.github/ISSUE_TEMPLATE/support.md

 ---

 # Stop!

 React-Static does not use issues to track support requests.

-Please visit our [Official Support Community](spectrum.chat/react-static)!
+However, we invite you to visit our official support sommunity at spectrum.chat/react-static!

 There, you can see existing discussions (which will likely solve your problem!) or ask a new question to the community.
 Yay!

- *If a support issue is opened, it will be **automatically closed** and you will receive the same message as above.
-If you believe you have discovered something that warrants an issue, please use a different template.*
+NOTE: If a support issue is opened, it will be automatically closed and redirected to the support community above.
+If you believe your problem warrants an bug report or feature request, please use a different template.
+Thanks!